Laurae2/LauraeParallel/README.md

 This R package is meant to be used with the `parallel` package in order to speed up long and dynamic optimization computations.
 It attempts to simulate guided/dynamic OpenMP scheduling, which makes it a very good scheduler for slow and dynamic functions, but very bad for very fast and constant (in time) functions.

-It should be used with [LauraeCE](https://github.com/Laurae2/LauraeCE/) R optimization package.
+It can be used with [LauraeCE](https://github.com/Laurae2/LauraeCE/) R optimization package.

+Useful also if you need timeout on functions.

 Installation: